iherman/doc-toc/README.md

 The sections are collected from within a `<main>` element, if any, or from `<body>` otherwise.
 Section elements without a header are disregarded.
 The exact header element (e.g., `<h2>` or `<h3>`) is not relevant, only the structure counts.

 The `id` is set for all sections (unless there is one, which is reused) to create the relative links.
 By default, the section numbers are automatically added to the header texts and the corresponding ToC links (this can be controlled, see below).
 Also by default, the ToC uses the maximum depth of sections; this can also be set to a lower number.
-Finally, individual sections can be removed from the ToC hierarchy by setting their `data-notoc` attribute.
+Finally, individual sections or headers can be removed from the ToC hierarchy by setting their `data-notoc` attribute.

 ## Usage in HTML